La Romana (song)

-"La Romana" is a song by Puerto Rican rapper Bad Bunny, featuring El Alfa, a Dominican dembow artist.
+"La Romana" is a song by Puerto Rican rapper Bad Bunny, featuring Dominican rapper El Alfa.
 It is the sixth single of Bad Bunny's debut studio album X 100pre.
 The single reached a peak position of 12 on the Billboard Hot Latin Songs chart.

 Music video

 The music video was released on April 6, 2019.
 It currently surpassed 190 million views.

-Controversy

-A young boy died from the burns he suffered while trying to re-enact the video clip of this song.
-The three kids were reportedly trying to recreate the video of Bad Bunny's song "La Romana", in which the singer and Dominican artist El Alfa sing and dance while surrounded by flames.